-Shadowing can be a deciding factor in getting into medical school.
-Shadowing is the act of following a physician as he/she does his/her typical work activities in a clinic or hospital setting.
+When you shadow a doctor, you’re mostly just following them around as they do their typical work activities in a clinic or hospital setting.
 You might ask why this experience can be so important.

 First, it may be the defining experience which tells you whether or not you want to be a physician.
+Why?

 Well, shadowing gives you a very tangible sense of what life is like for a practicing physician.
 Through working alongside a physician, you can get a unique insight into what happens in a day in the life of a physician.Shadowing gives you a very tangible sense of what life is like for a practicing physician.Click To Tweet

 You get a sense of what it’s like working with patients, working with other health care practitioners (nurses, PAs, and others), and what the challenges and rewards are of working in the medical profession.

 Putting yourself in clinical settings like this, especially if you get to interact with patients, lets admissions committees know that you have some understanding of what you are getting into.
 It shows admissions officers your commitment to a medical career because you have taken initiative in learning about being a physician prior to applying to medical school.

 Next, if you are thinking of applying to medical school soon, shadowing can give you a huge opportunity to work closely with a physician who could provide you with a letter of recommendation.
-Shadowing doesn’t mean only observing – you can show your enthusiasm and interest while working with a physician, and this can go a long way in getting this person in your corner when it comes to your application.Shadowing can give you an opportunity to work closely with a physician who could provide you with a letter of recommendation.Click To Tweet
+Shadowing doesn’t mean only observing.
+You can show your enthusiasm and interest while working with a physician.
+This can go a long way in getting this person in your corner for your application.Shadowing can give you a huge opportunity to work closely with a physician who could provide you with a letter of recommendation.Click To Tweet

-Once you have received the approval of the physician, you may have to do some paperwork before you can begin.
+After you have received the approval of the physician, you may have to do some paperwork before you can begin.
 You will also need to establish the length of your shadowing experience and figure out how many hours/days per week you will be shadowing there.

-Do’s and Don’ts
+Do’s and Don’ts of Shadowing Doctors

 - Be direct and brief in your emails when expressing your interest in shadowing.
 Attach your resume to give physicians more information about you and your background.

 - Be punctual, every day.
-As they say in the military – early is on-time, on-time is late, and late is not acceptable.
+As they say in the military, early is on-time, on-time is late, and late is not acceptable.

 - Document experiences so you can remember them later for your applications.

-- If a patient does not want you in the room for the visit or on rounds, you must respect this and step out.
+- If a patient doesn’t want you in the room for a visit, you must respect this and step out.

 - If things are very busy, you should not interject your questions.
-Asking questions when things are busy can take time away from patient care, and it can make other members of the team (or the physician you are shadowing) frustrated – this is the last thing you want to do!
+Asking questions when things are busy can take time away from patient care, and it can make other members of the team (or the physician you are shadowing) frustrated.
+This is the last thing you want to do!

-How To Maximize the Experience
+How To Maximize Your Shadowing Experience

 - Read about things you learn while shadowing.
 You are not expected to have any medical knowledge, but reading about diseases and asking insightful questions can demonstrate your interest.